 How do I get a food handler card in Florida?

-Acquiring a food handler card in Florida couldn't be easier.
-Just complete a short training course and print your certificate of completion.
+Acquiring a food handler card in Florida is quick and easy.
+Just complete a short training course and instantly print your certificate of completion.

 Does Florida require food handler training?

 In section 509.049 of the Florida Administrative Code, it states that food workers need to complete a food safety training certificate program.